 Action regulation is a critical step in your piano's maintenance plan.
 In fact, the voice and tone of your piano cannot be successfully modified (known as "voicing" or "tone regulation") until a piano's action has been properly regulated to factory specifications.

 You will find your piano much more enjoyable to play - from increased

 responsiveness, to evenness of touch, to the smooth acceleration

 of each key at your finger tips, when regulated.
-Greater peace of mind, clarity, and satisfaction results when you know your piano is performing at its very best.
+Greater peace of mind, clarity, and satisfaction results when you know and feel that your piano is performing at its very best.

-Every piano needs to be regulated, from years and decades of use.
+Every piano needs to be regulated after years and decades of normal use.
 As much as a piano requires scheduled tunings to be fully enjoyed and appreciated, contact us today for a Free Quote and to schedule your piano's action regulation appointment.